 The scientists from the Institute of Ecological Problems of the North of the Ural Branch of Russian Academy of Sciences first highlighted the ecological value of this territory in the early 2000s.
 From 2003 to 2009, WWF-Russia organized several expeditions to the Dvina-Pinega watershed.
 Scientists, forestry specialists, ecologists from Arkhangelsk, Moscow and St. Petersburg took part to study the area comprehensively.
 In 2008, the reserve was officially included into the Forest Plan of Arkhangelsk Region, and in 2011 it was included into the regional Territorial Planning Scheme.

 In 2013, the project of the reserve establishment successfully passed and was approved by the State Ecological Expertise.
-The negotiations between the environmental organizations, e.g. WWF-Russia and Greenpeace, and regional timber companies to agree upon the borders of the reserve lasted for six years.
+The negotiations between the environmental organizations, e.g. WWF-Russia, and regional timber companies to agree upon the borders of the reserve lasted for six years.
 Based on a balance of environmental, social and economic interests, the FSC voluntary forest certification was a powerful tool in finding a compromise.
 Finally, in April 2018, all the stakeholders reached a compromise which resulted in the signing of an agreement outlining the borders of the reserve.

 In 2018-2019, additional studies were carried out, and the updated ecological and economic justification passed the state ecological expertise and approval in the Ministry of Natural Resources and Environment of the Russian Federation.
 On October 1, 2019, the government of Arkhangelsk Region adopted the reserve establishment resolution.